Skip to content

 Features: Accompanied by cerebellar ataxia and intellectual disability.
 Characteristic iris abnormality with fixed dilated pupils is distinctive3).

 PAX6 is a master control gene for eye formation and is involved in the development of the eye, neural tube, olfactory bulb, pancreatic islets of Langerhans, and olfactory epithelium.
 It manifests with loss of function of one allele (haploinsufficiency), and biallelic abnormalities are embryonic lethal.
-It was designated as a specified intractable disease under the Intractable Disease Act in 2017, and patients with severity grade III or higher (see Diagnosis and Testing section for details) are eligible for medical expense subsidies7).
+In 2017, it was designated as a specified intractable disease under the Intractable Disease Act, and patients with severity grade III or higher (see Diagnosis and Testing section for details) are eligible for medical expense subsidies7).

 Q Can aniridia occur even if there is no family history?